GYA-BAc/GSCP/README.md

-# Code Written During the Governor's School of Computational Physics
+# Code for the Governor's School of Computational Physics